 CLW: They are authentic.
 They are themselves actually.

-SD: I think an organization that I am particularly fond of it, it’s in the arts and in theatre, is called Assitej, and that’s the acronym and it’s actually all around the world but they promote quality youth theatre and the work that they are doing is all about, it’s a hub for it’s fellow artists, so it’s reach is far and wide and through a lot of outreach work.
-So that organization and it’s Yvette Hardie, Jackie Dommisse and and, and their reach is through the country and I think they touch a lot of people’s lives through storytelling and quality theatre.
+SD: I think an organisation that I am particularly fond of it, it’s in the arts and in theatre, is called Assitej, and that’s the acronym and it’s actually all around the world but they promote quality youth theatre and the work that they are doing is all about, it’s a hub for it’s fellow artists, so it’s reach is far and wide and through a lot of outreach work.
+So that organisation and it’s Yvette Hardie, Jaqueline Dommisse and their reach is through the country and I think they touch a lot of people’s lives through storytelling and quality theatre.

 Who I’m actually referencing in my final question!

 LS: Yeah she’s a good friend of ours and she’s young and she’s feisty and she’s just making it, she’s not even finding work, she’s making her work her own way, its wonderful as a playwright as a poet as a content producer, she’s contributing to the cultural landscape, the current cultural landscape which I think is divine.